 Dynamic QR codes work through redirections.
 Instead of directly encoding the information required, a dynamic QR code is generated with a unique URL inside: a short URL that, in turn, points to the desired resource or destination.
 The short URL never changes, while the content it points to can be swapped infinite times.

-When a user scans a dynamic QR code, the scanner doesn’t directly access the end content like with a static QR code.
-Instead, it communicates with an intermediary server, which then redirects the scanner to the actual content or URL.
+When users scan a dynamic QR code with their camera app, the scanner doesn’t directly access the end content like with a static QR code.
+Instead, it communicates with an intermediary server, which then redirects the scanner to the actual content or landing page URL with product details.
 This indirect process is what allows the content to be changed without altering the QR code itself.

 Several benefits arise from this system.
 Let’s take a quick look at them.